ParallelSSH/parallel-ssh/doc/index.rst

 Welcome to ParallelSSH's API documentation.

-New users should start with :mod:`pssh.pssh_client.ParallelSSHClient.run_command`.
+New users should start with :mod:`pssh.pssh_client.ParallelSSHClient` and in particular :mod:`pssh.pssh_client.ParallelSSHClient.run_command`.

 Indices and tables